gift-surg/puma/puma/runnable/README.md

 ![`SingleBufferServicingRunnable` example][example-single-buffer-servicing-runnable]

-[example-single-buffer-servicing-runnable]: ../../../resources/SingleBufferServicingRunnable.png
+[example-single-buffer-servicing-runnable]: ../../resources/SingleBufferServicingRunnable.png

 #### `CommandDrivenRunnable`

-`CommandDrivenRunnable` is simply a special case of `MultiBufferServicingRunnable` which has no input buffers (and hence no output subscriptions), and therefore only responds to commands, as illustrated below.
+`CommandDrivenRunnable` is another special case of `MultiBufferServicingRunnable` which has no input buffers (and hence no output subscriptions), and therefore only responds to commands, as illustrated below.

 ![`CommandDrivenRunnable` example][example-command-driven-runnable]

-[example-command-driven-runnable]: ../../../resources/CommandDrivenRunnable.png
+[example-command-driven-runnable]: ../../resources/CommandDrivenRunnable.png

 In this example, commands are illustrated as producing some output to an output buffer.
-An example might be a data source which is reading data from file, and responds to commands such as `Pause` and `Resume`.
+An example might be a data source which reads data from file, and responds to commands such as `Pause` and `Resume`.

 Despite the different naming, there is nothing different about the handling of commands in `CommandDrivenRunnable` as compared to `MultiBufferServicingRunnable` and `SingleBufferServicingRunnable`.
 All three runnables handle the `Stop` command and expect user code to handle other commands.

 ### Command handling in runnables

-In order to send commands to a Runnable, the command needs to be wrapped in a `Command` object, serialised, sent on the command buffer, de-serialised, and routed to either the default code (for the `Stop` command) or to user code.
+In order to send a command to a Runnable, the command needs to be wrapped in a `Command` object, serialised, sent on the command buffer, de-serialised, and routed to either the default code (for the `Stop` command) or to user code.
 The command buffer abstracts the switching of the execution context.
-Below is an example using multiple threads.
+Below is an example in a multi-threaded scenario.

 ![Runnable command handling in a multi-threaded example][example-runnable-command-handling]

-[example-runnable-command-handling]: ../../../resources/run_in_child_context.png
+[example-runnable-command-handling]: ../../resources/run_in_child_context.png

 In this example, a user of the runnable (for example, the program's main thread) calls `runnable.pause()`.
 This gets converted to a command which eventually calls the code `self._paused = True` in the runnable, on the runnable's thread (or process if multiple processes were being used instead of threads).